Dolyfin/LocalDiscordAIChatBot/README.md

   - Using chat LLM to generate image prompts
 # TODO:
 - Hard image generation filter (to remove nsfw image)
+- Implement chat experience when using @ mentions of the bot outside of chat channel.
 - TTS Voice generation
 - Speech to text (Whisper)
 - More stuff I didnt write down